-Then there's Everette, who had puked just days earlier.
+Then there's Everett, who had puked just days earlier.
 The kid literally opened his mouth, vomited, and went back to playing.
-I can hear him calling Everette on the phone when they're adults (my God, by then they might be able to teleport to each other's homes) and telling him to suck it up; stop being such a grandpa.
+I can hear him calling Junior on the phone when they're adults (my God, by then they might be able to teleport to each other's homes) and telling him to suck it up; stop being such a grandpa.
 He's a little shithead, but Junior's going to need someone like that in his life.

 I love watching these two grow.
 I love every day of learning more about who they are.
 I love this gift.

 And now if you'll pray for me: I really, really, really don't want to get the puke bug.

 Our young neighbors Bob and Claire are wonderful —which is a fricken relief because we basically share a yard.
 A flat, treeless yard.
 When ...

 Toddlers mispronounce words.
 It's just what they do, and it's what makes the toddler years so darn cute.
 "Lello" for &...